 cmap (str) – File name of a CPT file or a series of comma-separated colors (e.g., color1,color2,color3) to build a linear continuous CPT from those colors automatically.

 projectionto be specified.
-Append +w followed by the length and width of the color bar.
+Append +w followed by the length and width of the colorbar.
 If width is not specified then it is set to 4% of the given length.
 Give a negative length to reverse the scale bar.
 Append +h to get a horizontal scale [Default is vertical (+v)].
-By default, the anchor point on the scale is assumed to be the bottom left corner (BL), but this can be changed by appending +j followed by a 2-char justification code justify.
+By default, the anchor point on the scale is assumed to be the bottom left corner (BL), but this can be changed by appending +j followed by a 2-character justification code justify.

 box (bool or str) – [+cclearances][+gfill][+i[[gap/]pen]][+p[pen]][+r[radius]][+s[[dx/dy/][shade]]].
 If set to

-True, draws a rectangular border around the color scale.
+True, draw a rectangular border around the color scale.
 Alternatively, specify a different pen with +ppen.
-Add +gfill to fill the scale panel [default is no fill].
+Add +gfill to fill the scale panel [Default is no fill].
 Append +cclearance where clearance is either gap, xgap/ygap, or lgap/rgap/bgap/tgap where these items are uniform, separate in x- and y-direction, or individual side spacings between scale and border.
 Append +i to draw a secondary, inner border as well.
 We use a uniform gap between borders of 2p and the MAP_DEFAULTS_PEN unless other values are specified.
 Append +r to draw rounded rectangular borders instead, with a 6p corner radius.
 You can override this radius by appending another value.
 Finally, append +s to draw an offset background shaded region.
-Here, dx/dy indicates the shift relative to the foreground frame [4p/-4p] and shade sets the fill style to use for shading [default is gray50].
+Here, dx/dy indicates the shift relative to the foreground frame [Default is

 truncate (list or str) – zlo/zhi.
 Truncate the incoming CPT so that the lowest and highest z-levels are to zlo and zhi.
 If one of these equal NaN then we leave that end of the CPT alone.
 The truncation takes place before the plotting.